Ready to say goodbye to student loan debt for good? Learn More

 Other Colorado Exemptions

-Partnership Property: You can protect certain partnership property under Colo.
+• Partnership property: You can protect certain partnership property under Colo.
 Rev. Statute § 7–60–125.

-Unemployment Compensation: You can protect this fully as long as you don't commingle it with other funds or owe child support orders.
+• Unemployment compensation: You can protect this fully as long as you don't commingle it with other funds or owe child support orders.

-Workers’ Compensation Benefits: Fully exempt under the law unless there's an employer reimbursement or court-ordered support.
+• Workers’ compensation benefits: Fully exempt under the law unless there's an employer reimbursement or court-ordered support.

 Filing Chapter 7 Bankruptcy?

+Colorado's exemptions help individuals protect their property when filing Chapter 7 bankruptcy.
+Since there are so many different kinds of property, exemptions can feel complicated to navigate as a bankruptcy filer.
+But the good news is that you can get help!
 If you have a simple Chapter 7 bankruptcy case, you may be able to use Upsolve’s filing tool to file your case for free.

 Written By: